StackVista/stackstate-docs/stackpacks/integrations/agent.md

 When a new version of the ServiceNow StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **StackState Agent V2**.
 For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.

-To upgrade the StackState Agent, see the [StackState Agent documentation](/setup/agent/).
+To upgrade StackState Agent V2, see the [StackState Agent documentation](/setup/agent/).

 ## Integration details